Haseena Moin: Bollywood

 Moin was the first Pakistani writer to write for a Bollywood film.
 Raj Kapoor wanted her to write the dialogues for his dream project Henna, which was released in 1991.
-He also wanted to cast Shehnaz Sheikh in the title role of the film but after she refused, Haseena Moin recommended Zeba Bakhtiar as the leading lady, thus Zeba was cast in the title role of Henna.
+He wanted Hina Durrani to be the lead heroine in Henna after meeting her in India during her visit with her mother Noor Jehan in 1982 but she refused then he wanted to cast Shehnaz Sheikh in the title role of the film but after she refused, Haseena Moin recommended Zeba Bakhtiar as the leading lady, thus Zeba was cast in the title role of Henna.
 The film was a box office success and was also chosen as India's entry for the Best Foreign Language Film at the Oscars.

 Initially she was hesitant to write for a Bollywood film.
 During the pre-production stages Raj Kapoor died and the project was taken over by his son Randhir Kapoor.
 But when the film was about to be released, the Babri Mosque incident broke out and Moin wrote a letter to Randhir Kapoor in which she requested that her name should not be used to promote the film and neither should her name be mentioned in the credits as it may hurt her fans in Pakistan, thus her name was not mentioned in the credits nor was the film was promoted using her name but she was acknowledged at the end of the film.
 Although this incident brought a lot of loss to her, she stated in an interview that "she can do any thing for her country and sacrificing a film was very little thing for her she could also give her life for her country".